 We stopped for lunch at one of the lower picnic tables to eat our packed lunch and then at the Eisenhower Mountain Picnic Area at the very top to eat raspberries and the yummy freshly baked cookies from our hotel lobby.

-If the picnic tables are full, there is plenty of spots along the trail to plop down a hiking picnic blanket.
+If the picnic tables are full, there are plenty of spots along the trail to lay down a hiking picnic blanket.
 Finally, there are plenty of benches found along the lower parts of the trail in the flatlands below Eisenhower Mountain.

 The Wilderness Loop hike is a popular, kid-friendly Palm Desert hike.
 The vast majority of families hiking here will not have any safety incidents, but here are a few safety tips for hiking in Palm Desert with kids: